ixd-izmir/3101-iXD/daily/oct26fri.md

 # Homework (Due: Oct 30, Tue 13:30)
 1. **Coding**

-Use three loops and the text() function to draw the following to the screen: the numbers 0 to 40, counting up by 2; the numbers 100 to 1000, counting up by 100; the numbers 90 to 5, counting down by 5.
+Use three **for** loops and the text() function to draw the following to the screen: the numbers 0 to 40, counting up by 2; the numbers 100 to 1000, counting up by 100; the numbers 90 to 5, counting down by 5.
 Pay attention to the layout and typography, not only the numbers.

 You can get help from Shiffman's video lecture [+](https://www.youtube.com/watch?v=NLzne4XaR3M) or Processing Tutorials on Text [+](https://processing.org/tutorials/typography/)